newrelic/nri-postgresql/README.md

 # New Relic Infrastructure Integration for PostgreSQL

 The New Relic Infrastructure Integration for PostgreSQL captures critical performance metrics and inventory reported by PostgreSQL instances.
-Data on the level of mongos, mongod, config server, database, and collection is collected.
+Data on the level of instance, database, and collection is collected.
 Additionally, the integration can be configured to collect metrics on PgBouncer.

-Inventory data for the configuration of each mongod, mongos, and config server is collected.
+Inventory data for the configuration of the instance is collected from the `pg_statistics` database.

 ## Requirements

-A user with the necessary permissions must be present on the cluster and each mongod for all metrics to be collected.
-See the documentation for details.
+A user with the necessary permissions must be present on the database for all metrics to be collected.
+See the documentation for details on permissions.

 ## Installation